-• J-P. Merlet is Inria representative to the PPP Eurobotics aisbl.
-He is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) Technical Committees on History and on Computational Kinematics and has be re-elected as one of the 10 members of IFToMM Executive Council, the board of this federation.
+- J-P. Merlet is Inria representative to the PPP Eurobotics aisbl.
+He is a member of the IFToMM (International Federation for the Promotion of Mechanism and Machine Science) Technical Committees on History and on Computational Kinematics and is one of the 10 elected members of IFToMM Executive Council, the board of this federation.
 He is a member of the scientific committee of the CNRS GDR robotique.
+J-P. Merlet is an IEEE Fellow, doctor honoris causa of Innsbruck University and IFToMM Awards of Merits - Y. Papegay is a member of the OpenMath Society, building an extensible standard for representing the semantics of mathematical objects.